tomtomwombat/fastbloom/README.md

 #### Any Hash Goes
-The fastbloom-rs crate, (similarily named), uses xxhash, which faster than SipHash, so it is not fair to compare above.
+The fastbloom-rs crate (similarily named) uses xxhash, which faster than SipHash, so it is not fair to compare above.
 However, we can configure `fastbloom` to use similarly fast hash, ahash, and compare.
 1000 random strings were used to test membership.
 > ![member-fb](https://github.com/tomtomwombat/fastbloom/assets/45644087/f06ff60d-eaf4-416c-8af2-0db4622579a3)
 > ![non-member-fb](https://github.com/tomtomwombat/fastbloom/assets/45644087/50cf20ed-d062-4c31-bc12-18a8aff2a268)